Coronary Artery Bypass Surgery

-- Relieve angina symptoms and improve quality of life.
-You may be able to do more of your daily activities.footnote 1
+- Can relieve stable angina symptoms and improve quality of life.
+You may be able to do more of your daily activities.footnote 3

-- Help some people live longer.
-Whether it could help you live longer depends on several things.
+- May help certain people who have stable angina live longer.
+Whether it might help you live longer depends on several things.
 These include your overall health and which arteries need to be bypassed.
-For example, the surgery may raise your chances of living longer if you have diabetes and narrowing in your heart's larger arteries.footnote 2, footnote 3
+For example, the surgery may raise your chances of living longer if you have diabetes and narrowing in your heart's larger arteries.footnote 2, footnote 1

 The risks during or soon after bypass surgery include:

 - Heart attack.

 - Short-term problems with thinking and memory.
 This is more common in older people.
 It tends to get better within several months of surgery.

 The chances of having a serious problem with bypass surgery increase with age.
 Your risk is also higher if you have other problems such as diabetes, kidney disease, lung disease, or peripheral arterial disease.
 Your doctor can help you understand what your risk for problems is.

 - Fihn SD, et al. (2014).
 2014 ACC/AHA/AATS/PCNA/SCAI/STS focused update of the guideline for the diagnosis and management of patients with stable ischemic heart disease.
 Circulation.
 DOI: 10.1161/CIR.0000000000000095.
 Accessed October 13, 2014.